 WIRED Magazine, December 2006

 U of A Honing Online Intelligence, "Hsinchun Chen goes where terrorists gather.
 He monitors what they say and, particularly, how they say it.
 He tracks who they are talking to, and whether they are spreading propaganda or providing training.
 "They're hiding," Chen said.
-"You need to dig them out."
-(For full article click here (html) or here (pdf).)
+"You need to dig them out." (full article here (html) or here (pdf).)

 East Valley Tribune, September 17th, 2006

 UA Scientists Probe 'Dark Web' to Uncover Potential Terrorist Threats, "For the past four years, scientists at the University of Arizona have been aiding U.S. government intelligence agencies in their efforts to make sense of the terrorist-related information that is floating around on the Web.
 As part of the Dark Web project, University of Arizona Eller College of Management professor Dr. Hsinchun Chen and his colleagues have worked out formulas and algorithms for measuring social interactions of terrorists online, and the degree of hatred and violence that is expressed in their communications.
 Dark Web is now the largest computer database on terrorist Web sites and chat forums."
 (For full article, click here (pdf); Video download here (wmv).).